Unbox101/ECS/README.md

 This is somewhere around the 20th rewrite.

 (Small aside: The game that I was developing in my rudimentary C ecs was that of a 3D hide and seek game.
 It is loosely based off of some of the Roblox hide and seek games I played as a kid.
-I talk about wanting to make this game again but in my more complete ECS later in this readme.)
+I talk about wanting to make this game again but using my more complete ECS later in this readme.)

 ### Things to note when looking at this codebase:
 I love C. I hate most programming culture.
 I intentionally ignored worrying about code smells and rough around the edges syntax.
 I hyperfocused on the language agnostic ideas in order to make the ecs work as plainly as I could.
 My reason for this, is all of the "proper" ways of writing high quality C code I could go back and do, I just don't care.
 Learning how to make and use the ECS as well as C's functionality was more important to me than code prettiness.